You’ve got those ab exercises down pat and you’re a pro at leg day. But are you working out your pelvic floor muscles?

 How else can I prevent UTIs and pelvic floor dysfunction?

 Whether your pelvic floor is poppin’ or not, it’s important to be proactive about preventing UTIs.
-Utiva’s UTI Control Supplement is bursting with 36mg of PACs per serving.
+Utiva’s Cranberry PACs Supplement is bursting with 36mg of PACs per serving.
 This powerful, all-natural compound stops bacteria from sticking to the urinary tract lining and causing infection.
 Just one Utiva supplement a day can prevent UTIs and help fight off pelvic floor dysfunction caused by UTIs.

 After that, try these additional tips for preventing UTIs and pelvic floor dysfunction: